If you had a mortgage at 6.5 percent interest and had a chance to slash your interest rate in half, you would say where do I sign? Right?

 To test their assertion, they distilled data (some 1.5 million single family mortgages) furnished by CoreLogic, screening out those with low credit scores, too high loan-to-value (LTV) ratios, sinking equity and other negative factors.
 Yet, after all that, they still found that roughly 20 percent who would have benefited from refinancing, didn’t take the plunge.

-Small percentage of homeowners participate
+Small percentage of home owners participate

 When the Treasury Department launched the Home Affordable Refinance Program (HARP) to help more borrowers refinance — even those with high LTVs — it predicted some 4 to 5 million people would access the program.
 Less than a million did, a trend right in line with what the professors discovered.

-As behavioral economic scientists, the professors collaborated with NHS on a telephone survey of those who had received the NHS’s direct mail pieces urging them to refinance.
+So, what happened?
 About a quarter of the respondents said they never opened the letter.
 Of those who did, about one-third said they intended to follow up but never did; another one-third said they determined that the savings weren’t significant enough, and another third said they were now sufficiently interested and would talk to a loan officer.

 After reviewing their data and listening to the respondents, the professors observed that although homeowners with lagging education, income and credit were less apt to refinance than those better off in those areas, the differences were small.
 Procrastination also held people back from refinancing.
 Myopia, or the lack of ability to envision long-term savings, and the inability to understand complex decisions were other factors cites.